 An absent landlord means there is nobody to contact if you want to:

 Problems can also arise should you want to sell or remortgage your property.

-There are a number of reasons that a landlord may be considered ‘missing’ or ‘absent’.
-The law – and therefore the potential solution – differs depending on whether the landlord is/was a company or an individual person.
+There are several reasons a landlord is considered ‘missing’ or ‘absent’.
+The law – and therefore, the potential solution – differs depending on whether the landlord is/was a company or an individual person.

 Your landlord is a company

-It is relatively straightforward to check whether the company still exists, or has been dissolved, by carrying out a search on the Companies House website.
-If the company still exists, it is often (but not always) possible to serve documents at the company’s registered office, which will have legal effect even if you receive no response.
+Carrying out a search on the Companies House website confirms whether a company still exists or is dissolved.
+If it still exists, it is sometimes (but not always) possible to serve documents at the company’s registered office.
+Doing so has legal effect even if you receive no response.

 Buying freehold from absent landlord